Hunting License Information

 Exchange Students: Any citizen of a foreign nation under age 21 who is living with a family in Maine for a cultural or educational exchange program may purchase a resident license to hunt or fish.

-Nonresident College Student license: Allows an applicant between the ages of 18 and 23 to obtain a license at the Maine Resident cost.
+Nonresident College Student license: Allows an applicant between the ages of 18 and 23, inclusive, to obtain a license at the Maine Resident cost.
 Applicant must be a full-time student, and have completed at least one semester prior to applying for the license.
 To obtain the license they need to apply through Augusta MDIFW.
 The student will need to fill out the application, provide us with a current college ID card and last semester's transcripts.

 Disabled Veterans: Maine resident and nonresident veterans (if reciprocal privileges exist in their home state) who have been honorably discharged from the U.S. Armed Forces or the National Guard and have a service-connected disability of 50% or more will be issued, upon application, a complimentary license to fish, trap, or hunt (including all necessary permits and other permissions, and upon meeting qualifications, a guide's license) as well as one expanded archery either-sex permit and one expanded archery antlerless deer permit.
 Veterans must still apply for antlerless deer and moose permits each year.